DEFRA/quke-example/README.md

 bundle exec quke
 ```

 All being well all the tests should pass.
-You can now experiment with the examples provided, add your own, and get familiar with how to write your own **Cucumber** tests.
+You can now experiment with the examples provided, add your own, and get familiar with how to write your own **Cucumber** scenarios.

 ## Contributing to this project